department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-new-vamc-system.md

     - [ ] News Releases List
     - [ ] Stories List
     - [ ] Leadership List
+    - [ ] Leadership List
     - [ ] VAMC System Policies Page
     - [ ] VAMC System VA Police page

 ### Clone these semi-hardened VAMC detail pages [CMS helpdesk or Sitewide team]
+- [ ] Find an existing VAMC in the same VISN as the new system and clone from there
+- [ ] You will need to edit the cloned pages to update any references to the VAMC system, and fix links to other pages.
 - [ ] Find an existing VAMC in the same VISN as the new system and clone from there
 - [ ] You will need to edit the cloned pages to update any references to the VAMC system, and fix links to other pages.
 - [ ] Parent link = `<VAMC system plain language name>`